-- 1) Cam pocket may be too short or you may have the wrong cam inserted. - Refer to guide titled "Custom Fitting Your Ezzy Cams To Your Mast", or - 2) Make sure you have no downhaul tension, or - 3) Make sure you have your sail outhauled flat.
+- I) Cam pocket may be too short or you may have the wrong cam inserted. - Refer to guide titled "Custom Fitting Your Ezzy Cams To Your Mast", or - 2) Make sure you have no downhaul tension, or - 3) Make sure you have your sail outhauled flat.

-I can't close the velcro openings on the mast sleeve.
+If you can't close the velcro openings on the mast sleeve.

 Your Cam Pocket is too short.

-The sleeve is loose around the cam.
+The sleeve is too loose around the cam.